ranczlab/RPM/README.md

 # RPM
-Documentation files for the Rotation Platform for Mice

-Read the docs at https://ranczlab.github.io/RPM/
+Documentation files for the Rotation Platform for Mice, as published in Journal of Neuroscience Methods Read the docs at https://ranczlab.github.io/RPM/

-v.
-2022/10/12